Bernardo-MG/spring-ws-security-soap-example/src/site/markdown/client.md

 # Endpoint clients

-There is a client for each endpoint, which allows querying them from Java code.
-Actually there is a single client, but several configuration files, preparing said client for each of the endpoints.
+There is a client for each endpoint, but these are only accessible through Java code.
+Actually there are not several clients, but one with several configurations, one for each security protocol.

-This is the [EntityClient][entity-client], and the configuration files can be found inside the resources folder, at the *config/client* folder.
+This single client is the [EntityClient][entity-client], and the configuration files, which can be used to generate a Spring context for each variant, are in the *context/client* and *config/client* folders.

 ## Console client

-The [ConsoleClient][console-client] gives a UI to these clients, a simple console-based interface.
-To make use of it just run this client, as it is a Java runnable class.
+To ease the use of these clients where is the [ConsoleClient][console-client], offering, as the name implies, a console-based UI for all the others.
+To make use of it just run the ConsoleClient class in an environment with access to a command console.

 [entity-client]: ./apidocs/com/wandrell/example/swss/client/EntityClient.html
 [console-client]: ./apidocs/com/wandrell/example/swss/client/console/ConsoleClient.html